 The adventure is still worth the effort for most, says Peddicord’s husband, Lief Simon, real estate editor for Live and Invest Overseas and director of its Overseas Property Alert.
 Only one or two out of every 10 people who retire overseas are unhappy, he estimates.

-And sometimes when it doesn’t work out, the answer isn’t moving back to the states, Peddicord says.
+And sometimes when it doesn’t work out, the answer isn’t moving back to the U.S., Peddicord says.
 A friend of hers moved to Spain three years ago but didn’t like it.
 She checked out neighboring Portugal, moved there and is loving it.

 Once you’ve made your first move abroad, the second or third is easier, says Peddicord, an American expat who lives in Panama City, where her company is headquartered, and who previously lived in Ireland and France.